Proven Techniques for Overcoming Worry: How to Stop the Noise

 Step 6: Replace Your Imagined Worst-Case Scenario With an Alternative or More Realistic Scenario

 I have an uneventful plane flight and arrive at my destination safe and sound.
-I felt some anxiety during the flight but nothing terrible happened like I originally imagined it would.
+I felt some anxiety during the flight, but nothing terrible happened as I initially imagined it would.

-The “What if” technique is a simple but powerful technique that can help us deal not only with anxiety about a future event but can help us uncover deeply held beliefs, fears, and fantasies we believe will happen.
+The "What if" technique is a simple but powerful technique that can help you deal with anxiety about a future event, but on a deeper level, it can help uncover deeply held beliefs, fears, and fantasies that you believe will happen.

-This can be a profound tool for uncovering why a particular thing or scenario makes us anxious or worried in the first place.
+The What If Technique can be a profound tool for uncovering why a particular thing or scenario makes you anxious or worried in the first place.

-• Why do we worry so much about failure or embarrassment?
+• Why do I worry so much about failure or embarrassment?

-• Why do we hold other’s opinions in such high regard?
+• Why do I hold others' opinions in such high regard?

-• Why do we expect ourselves to be perfect?
+• Why do I expect myself to be perfect?

-• Why does this particular scenario or situation always frighten us?
+• Why does this particular scenario or situation always frighten me?

-While the technique is pretty straightforward and simple, you will be surprised at how quickly it can help you look at things more realistically and uncover the real cause of worry and anxiety.
+While the technique is simple, you will be surprised at how quickly it can help you look at things more realistically and uncover the deeper cause of worry and anxiety.

-You may often find that what you are really worried about has nothing at all to do with the particular event or scenario – but reflects a deeper fear or insecurity.
+You may often find that what you are worried about has nothing to do with the particular event or scenario – but reflects a more profound fear or insecurity.

-There are 3 different ways to do the “What if” technique, but the basic process is the same for all.
+There are three different ways to do the "What if" technique, but the basic process is the same for all.

 • You can do this technique on your own – being the “asker” and the “answerer” in your mind